REF-RAS/task_trees/docs/source/TUT_TASK_MOVE_TASKTREES.md

     def __init__(self):
     ...
         # subscribe to a topic for do commands
-        time.sleep(3.0) # wait for the task manager to finish initialization self.do_topic_sub = rospy.Subscriber('/taskdemo/do', Int8, self._cb_do_received)
+        time.sleep(3.0) # wait for the task trees manager to finish initialization self.do_topic_sub = rospy.Subscriber('/taskdemo/do', Int8, self._cb_do_received)
         logger.info(f'The server is listening on /taskdemo/do')
         self.the_task:BasicTask = None